 Jonah Takagi and Hallgeir Homstvedt are good friends who often work together across an ocean: Takagi is based in Chicago and Homstvedt’s studio is in Oslo.
 They first collaborated in 2016 as part of an exhibition sponsored by the Embassy of Norway and curated by Sight Unseen.
 Since then, Takagi Homstvedt has been commissioned to design furniture and lighting for clients like Design Within Reach, Le Klint and Roll & Hill.

-Based in Brooklyn, Ladies & Gentlemen Studio designs products and spaces imbued with warm minimalism and simple sophistication.
+Based in Brooklyn, Ladies & Gentlemen Studio designs products and spaces characterized by warm minimalism and simple sophistication.
 Founded by Dylan Davis and Jean Lee, the studio has quietly won acclaim for its multidisciplinary work and collaborated with brands like MUJI and Roll & Hill.

 A native of Norway, Stine Aas has always had a close relationship with nature.
 The precocious designer is making a name for herself with sophisticated, character-driven work influenced by the organic shapes of her surroundings.

 Seoul-based Studio Word was founded by Kyuhyung Cho and Jungyou Choi.
 With clients across Europe and Asia, the multitalented studio works in product, graphic and spatial design, and has collaborated with Menu, Iittala and Hermès.

 Kenyon Yeh has spent nearly a decade working with some of Europe’s most renowned furniture brands from the small island of Taiwan.
 He believes the art of creating simple objects is complex, and that it’s the things he takes away that make his designs truly something.

 Born in England, John Astbury was a boat builder, musician and graphic designer before studying industrial design in Stockholm.
 Since then, he has collaborated with design brands such as Muuto, &Tradition and Skagerak.
 His work has been recognized by Residence, Elle and Bo Bedre Awards.